marc136/node-folder-hash/README.md

 ### Symlink options

-Configure, how symbolic links should be hashed.
+Configure how symbolic links should be hashed.
 To understand how the options can be combined to create a specific behavior, look into [test/symbolic-links.js](https://github.com/marc136/node-folder-hash/blob/master/test/symbolic-links.js).

 <table>